 Pricing: Are the Deals Real?

-Here’s where it gets interesting.
-LOOKFANTASTIC almost always has some kind of site-wide discount running — “20% off with code”, “buy one get one half price”, or a brand-specific event.
-When I compared prices on 10 random SKUs against the brands’ own official UK sites:
+Here comes the thrill.
+LOOKFANTASTIC almost always has some kind of site-wide discount running: “20% off with code”, “buy one get one half price”, or a brand-specific event.
+The prices of 10 distinct SKUs were compared to the brands’ official UK websites.

-• With a discount code applied: LOOKFANTASTIC was cheaper on 8 out of 10 items, typically by 10–25%.
+With a discount code applied: LOOKFANTASTIC was cheaper on 8 out of 10 items, by 10–25% on average.

 What I liked